Anna Byskov

 AB: I work differently when I am concentrating on a video that deals with language or a video that deals with movement.
 When I involve language in my videos I like to concentrate on how to give a humorous touch or how to avoid it.
 When I am on the subject of gesture and movement, even though it is burlesque the result is often more tragic.

-I use burlesque in mostly everything but the outcome can be more tragic or more comical.
 Failure is the main motor of my work, but it is true that when language is involved in failure, there is often a comical touch mixed with irony.

 When I work on movement, I usually use repetition.
 It makes the situation more pathetic and tragic.
 Failure takes hold in the anguish of losing control and failing.